SFDO-Tooling/CumulusCI/docs/cookbook.md

 ## Create a Custom Retrieve Task

-If you will be retrieving changes into a directory repeatedly, consider creating a custom task with the correct options so that you don\'t need to specify them on the command line each time.
+If you will be retrieving changes into a directory repeatedly, consider creating a custom task with the correct options so that you don't need to specify them on the command line each time.

-To do this, add YAML like this to your project\'s `cumulusci.yml`:
+To do this, add YAML like this to your project's `cumulusci.yml`:

 ```yaml
 tasks: